flatcap/mutt-wiki-old/features/compress.md

 Known Bugs
 ----------

--   Patch cannot deal with filenames that contains quotes/apostrophes.
+-   The Compressed Folder hooks cannot deal with filenames that contains quotes/apostrophes.

 Credits
 -------